Last Updated: November 15th, 2021

 By day, travelers can venture to the base of the Paine Towers, kayak down the river or even get a glimpse of Patagonia’s elusive puma.
 While at night, travelers return to their own cozy eco-dome and enjoy a tasty meal made from local ingredients, paired alongside a glass of Chilean wine.*

 So what are you waiting for?
 The EcoCamp experience is one trip that you just can’t miss!
-Get in touch now and book your Patagonian adventure for our 2020-2021 season.
+Get in touch now and book your Patagonian adventure.